pudly/schmopera-hugo/content/articles/upcoming.md

 * The String Orchestra of Brooklyn
 * concert features world premiere of _Four Songs from Florida Man_ (as in, those bizarre news stories that start, "Florida man...")
 * [June 8 at Roulette](https://roulette.org/event/the-string-orchestra-of-brooklyn-music-of-kline-spears-and-eastman/)

+New York Festival of Song

+* in the 50th year since the Stonewall uprising, and in Pride month, NYFOS presents two items of note
+* [_Manning the Canon_](https://mailchi.mp/alebaco/nyfos-manning-the-canon#program), a Steven Blier-curated programme spanning two centuries of songs by and about gay men
+* [_Laura Kaminsky & Friends_](https://mailchi.mp/alebaco/nyfos-next-laura-kaminsky#program)_,_ a concert led by the composer of _As One_,